 "Yes We Can!: Prejudice Reduction Through Seeing (Inequality) and Believing (in social change)"

 Stewart, T., Latu, M., Branscombe, N., Denney, T. Psychological Science.
 Vol. 21 (11), November 2010, 1557-1562.

-This study suggests that a belief in one’s ability to effect change is vital to getting him or her to take action against prejudice.
+This study suggests that a belief in one’s ability to effect change is vital to getting them to take action against prejudice.
 In the study, white university students had to write an anonymous letter to the university administration expressing the need for more racial diversity on the faculty; before writing, they were told that their letter either would or would not be likely to have an impact.
 When they were done, they were asked to take flyers advocating racial inequality in faculty representation.

 The participants who’d been made to feel like they could make a difference took more flyers, suggesting they were more motivated to take action against racism.
 They also reported more positive attitudes toward African Americans on a questionnaire.
 The authors found that being made to feel like they could effect change also increased participants’ feelings of guilt, and it was this guilt that motivated them to take action.
 These results suggest that fighting racism requires more than making people aware of racism and its effects; it also requires encouraging them to feel like they have the power to combat racism. —Neha John-Henderson